gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

-The diagram shown in {{sctp-DTLS-encrypt-chunk-states-1}} describes the structure of any plain text SCTP packet being sent or received when the DTLS Chunk is not in VALIDATION or PROTECTED state.
+The diagram shown in {{sctp-DTLS-encrypt-chunk-states-1}} describes the structure of any plain text SCTP packet being sent or received when the DTLS Chunk is in PROTECTION INITILIZATION, and VALIDATION (for retransmissions).

 ~~~~~~~~~~~ aasvg
  0                   1                   2                   3